USS Peterson (DE-152): World War II service

 The sunken German U-boat was found on 23 July 2012 in deep water about 70 nmi south of Nantucket, Massachusetts.

 Peterson made three more convoy voyages to Derry and return.
 She then made successive voyages from New York to Plymouth, England (6 October–5 November 1944); from New York to Cherbourg, France and Plymouth, England (23 November – 24 December); from New York to Liverpool, England (10 January–9 February 1945); from New York to Le Havre, France and Southampton, England (27 February – 29 March); and from Boston to Greenock, Scotland and Liverpool, England, returning to New York 16 April.

 After an overhaul to fit her for extended duty in the Pacific, Peterson departed New York 4 June 1945 with the rest of Escort Division 22 for exercises at Culebra Island, and at Guantanamo Bay, Cuba.
 She transited the Panama Canal 23 June, called at San Diego for voyage repairs, and arrived Pearl Harbor 16 July.
 With the end of the war, she reported to Commander Amphibious Group 8 and Commander Transport Squadron 18 for duty.

 Peterson departed Pearl Harbor the last day of August 1945 with an LST convoy.
 Calling at Saipan en route, the convoy arrived off Wakayama, Japan, 27 September and Peterson assumed patrol in the Inland Sea until 29 October.
 On that day she set course for the United States, calling at Pearl Harbor, and arriving San Diego 17 November.
 She shifted to San Pedro the following day.
 She got underway for the east coast, transiting the Panama Canal 6 December.
 Three days later off the coast of Florida, a PBM–3D (Mariner) landed close aboard to ask assistance.
 Peterson towed the disabled plane to Ponce de Leon Inlet where a crash boat from New Smyrna took over the tow.
 She then continued up the coast to Charleston, South Carolina, arriving 10 December 1945.

 Peterson sailed for Jacksonville, Florida, 14 January 1946, arriving the following day to commence her inactivation.
 She was placed out of commission in reserve at Green Cove Springs, Florida, 1 May 1946.
-During her first period of commissioning, Peterson was manned by a U.S. Coast Guard crew.
-During her second commissioning period, she was manned by a U.S. Navy crew.
+During her first period of commissioning, Peterson was crewed by the U.S. Coast Guard.
+During her second commissioning period, she was crewed by the U.S. Navy.